-The pharmaceutical industry has a high concentration of physicians working in critical positions.
-Still, many clinicians are unaware of all the different career paths this sector has to offer or the structure of an established pharmaceutical corporation.
+The pharmaceutical industry has a high concentration of physicians working in critical positions now what do pharmaceutical doctors do?
+Still, many clinicians are unaware of all the different career paths this sector has to offer or the structure of an established pharmaceutical corporation

 The following are a few of the duties which a pharmaceutical doctor performs: